 Our law programs focus on hands-on learning, which means you get to work with real clients, take part in a legal internship or volunteer and study abroad over the course of your degree.
-Learn with others who share your passion for the legal profession and gain the skills to succeed.
-Deakin Law School consistently ranks among the top in the country for teaching quality and student satisfaction by the prestigious QS World University Rankings**, so you'll be well placed to pursue an array of global careers after graduation.
+Learn with others who share your passion for the legal profession.
+Immerse yourself in an environment shaped by academics whose research and practice contributes to the evolution of the law and the legal system.
+Gain the skills to succeed in law and an array of global careers after graduation.

 Undergraduate (your first degree)